HussainAther/dcai/README.md

 # Data-centric AI Lab problems and solutions

-Problems and solutions for: https://github.com/dcai-course/dcai-lab
+Problems and solutions for Introduction to Data-Centric AI: https://dcai.csail.mit.edu/